lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 been recognised as incredibly useful for keeping Lambda handlers clean and maintainable.

-Recently I was building a rate limiter for a Rust Lambda project at work, and I realised the generalised version of what I learned would make a great blog post.
+Recently I was building a rate limiter middleware for a Rust Lambda project at work, and I realised the generalised version of what I learned would make a great blog post.
 This is that post!